 Jenny Peters presented “Ukulele in the General Music Classroom” at the January 27th Illinois Music Education Conference in Peoria.
-The session was well attended by educators eager to benefit from her expertise in teaching this child friendly instrument.
+The session was well attended by educators eager to benefit from her expertise in teaching this child-friendly instrument.

 Jenny highlighted many interesting topics during the session.

-How To Teach Effectively
+Jenny Peters Discusses How to Teach Effectively

-Jenny presented her unique pedagogy which begins with students learning strumming patterns and one finger chords.
-Next she teaches singing rounds, then gradual expansion into two, three and four chord songs.
+Jenny presented her unique pedagogy which begins with students learning strumming patterns and one-finger chords.
+Next, she teaches singing rounds, then gradual expansion into two-, three- and four-chord songs.
 Students then play together to develop rhythm skills.
 Students are also encouraged to listen to each other and play with a resonant sound.
 Jenny also emphasized the use of visual aids to reinforce learning.

 Jenny pointed out that starting with strumming before teaching melodies means all students in a class are learning something brand new.
 (Even those students some stringed instrument experience are unfamiliar with strumming.)